mkbrv/grunt-set-env/README.md

 # grunt-set-env

-> Allows you to define environment variables to be used in grunt tasks config.
+> Allows you to define environment variables to be used in config of future grunt tasks in the chain.
 Variables can be a JSON/String stored in external file, hard-coded or can be the result of a function.

 ## Getting Started
-This plugin requires Grunt `~0.4.5`
+This plugin requires Grunt `~0.4.x`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: